Eurovision Song Contest 1996: Location

 The 1996 contest took place in Oslo, Norway, following the country's victory at the with the song "Nocturne", performed by Secret Garden.
 It was the second time that Norway had hosted the contest, following the staged in Bergen.
+Lillehammer, Bergen, and Trondheim also bid to host.
 The chosen venue was the Oslo Spektrum, an indoor arena opened in 1990 and located in the Sentrum district of the city, which has hosted music concerts, ice hockey matches, and the annual Nobel Peace Prize Concert.
 Around 6,000 spectators were present in the venue during the contest.